openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 Full specification of the Default Quantization method is available in this [document](@ref pot_compression_algorithms_quantization_default_README).

 ## Run quantization
-POT API provides own methods to load and save model objects from OpenVINO Intermediate Representation: `load_model` and `save_model`.
+POT API provides its own methods to load and save model objects from OpenVINO Intermediate Representation: `load_model` and `save_model`.
 It also has a concept of `Pipeline` that sequentially applies specified optimization methods to the model. `create_pipeine` method is used to instantiate a `Pipeline` object.
-A code example below shows basic quantization workflow:
+A code example below shows a basic quantization workflow:

 ```python
 from openvino.tools.pot import IEEngine